Resonator or Radiator?

 It wasn’t until the age of enlightenment that mathematicians were able to apply the new techniques of calculus to their elaborate theories of sound wave propagation.
 In the nineteenth century the major figures of mathematical/musical acoustics were Helmholtz in Germany, who consolidated the field of physiological acoustics, and Lord Rayleigh in England, who combined previous knowledge with his own copious contributions to the field in his monumental work The Theory of Sound.
 In the twentieth century there have been numerous scholars who have pursued the studies of musical acoustics with many studies focused on percussion alone.
 Thomas D. Rossing and Helmut Fleischer and Hugo Fastl in particular have devoted numerous studies to the acoustical properties of timpani and both have contributed greatly to our knowledge of how the instrument functions acoustically.

 In the percussion community, there remain a number of misconceptions; ideas that are perhaps based on historical beliefs and traditions, not scientific fact.
 With regard to timpani, one of those is the belief that the timpano bowl functions as a sound chamber or acoustic cavity resonator (Helmholtz resonator) similar to the resonator tubes on keyboard percussion instruments.
 Reputable performers, authors and instrument manufacturers have promulgated this theory in numerous publications on the subject; perhaps they simply jumped on the bandwagon based on historic hearsay.
-The misconception of the bowl being a true air cavity resonator perhaps started innocently enough as many the early instrument developers and musicians did not have an understanding of musical acoustics and assumed through deduction that the timpani bowl served the same function as that of the body of many instruments.
+The misconception of the bowl being a true air cavity resonator perhaps started innocently enough as many of the early instrument developers and musicians did not have an understanding of musical acoustics and assumed through deduction that the timpani bowl served the same function as that of the body of many instruments.
 It wasn’t until 1877 that Lord Rayleigh properly identified and documented the function of the bowl as it related to the acoustic properties of timpani.

 The bowl clearly functions as a system modifier, but what is that function?
 Why do so many percussionists associate the bowl with resonance?